Access Denied

 • If your porosity is high, opt for a nourishing and repairing serum.
 It will help seal cuticles and smooth fiber over time.

-See the product
+See the treatment

 How often should I wash porous hair?